top of page

 Dialogue tags must contain speech verbs such as said, asked, murmured, whispered, shouted, answered, replied, and continued.
 Fancy speech verbs such as opined or ejaculated(!) should generally be avoided.
 Some verbs that don't really describe speech are still sometimes accepted as speech verbs, such as barked, hissed, snarled, spat—but use these sparingly.

 Said should be your go-to speech verb.
 It's practically invisible—unless you overuse dialogue tags in general.
 Your dialogue should be the center of attention, not your dialogue tags (though the acceptability of fancy dialogue tags—also known as "said bookisms"—is somewhat genre specific).
-Please note that though this the current style, it is not a rule.
+Please note that though this is the current style, it is not a rule.

 *Tag questions are questions that follow a statement and ask for confirmation of that statement.
 Technically they're complete sentences, but they're separated from the main clause by only a comma: "It's a beautiful day, isn't it?"
 In the preceding sentence, "isn't it?" is a tag question.